 It is difficult to provide a timeline for systematic review development as it depends on many factors, like number of possible studies identified while running the search, number of eventually included studies and the time the review author team can dedicate to the review.
 Also, some journals require the protocol to be peer reviewed and published before starting the actual review.
 For example protocols for Cochrane systematic reviews are peer reviewed and subsequently published in the Cochrane Library.
 As a rough estimate you should count on 6 months before the protocol is finalized and 1 year to perform the review.
+An example timeline is shown in appendix 5.
 Be aware that journals sometimes require the search not be older than a specific time period.
 This means that it might be necessary to perform a search update before submitting.